Reporting on environmental management

 NICNAS is a national notification and assessment scheme that protects the health of the public, workers and the environment from the harmful effects of industrial chemicals.
 Businesses that manufacture or import certain industrial chemicals must register and provide annual reports to NICNAS.

-Companies in certain circumstances are also required to report their environmental compliance to ASIC.
+Companies in certain circumstances must report their environmental compliance to ASIC.

 What to do...